Characters by Name: K

 Début: The Crab with the Golden Claws - page 5, frame 10 (name appeared on page 61, frame 6) - Undercover policeman from Yokohama, Japan.

-Début: The Calculus Affair - name appeared on page 2, frame 13 (first seen on page 47, frame 12) - Ruler of Borduria.
+Début: The Calculus Affair - name appeared on page 2, frame 13 (first seen on page 46, frame 21 - on the poster behind the airport official) - Ruler of Borduria.
 The Marshal's name is mentioned throughout the book; however, his official rank is only revealed in Tintin's toast to him.

 Trivia: In French, Plekzy-Gladz (plexiglass!)